 Solar Charging System for Electric Cars

-A vehicle that’s powered by solar energy generated at home may be the best option for anyone who wants to save money and save the environment.
-You’ve likely considered solar panels if you already have an electric vehicle, or are considering purchasing one.
-It will help you reduce your electric bill and use lesser fossil-fuels.
-What’s more exciting then charging the futuristic vehicle with the power from the sun?
+A vehicle that’s powered by solar energy generated at your home could be the ideal choice for those looking to cut costs and help the environment.
+You’ve probably thought about solar panels if own an electric vehicle or are looking to purchase one.
+It will help you reduce your electric bill and also use less fossil fuels.
+What’s more exciting than charging your futuristic car by the power of the sun?

-This guide will teach you ways to power your electric vehicle with 100% solar energy.
-It will also show how long it takes.
+This guide will show you how to charge your electric vehicle with 100% solar energy.
+It also shows how long it takes.

-A vehicle that is electric (EV) is any car, truck or SUV that uses an electric motor and the lithium battery to propulsion.
-It replaces internal combustion engines (ICE) that runs with fossil fuels.
-An electric motor is employed instead of internal combustion engines.
-Electric motors store energy in a battery and not in tanks of gasoline.
+An electric vehicle (EV) is any vehicle, whether it’s a car, truck or SUV that utilizes an electric motor and lithium battery to propel.
+It replaces an internal combustion engine (ICE) which operates on fossil fuels.
+A motor powered by electricity is utilized instead of internal combustion engines.
+Electric motors store energy in a battery , and not in tanks of gasoline.

-You can choose to use electric motors by themselves or pair them together with an internal combustion engine in order to make an hybrid vehicle.
-We will concentrate on 100% electric vehicles.
-They must be connected to an electrical outlet to charge.
+You can choose to use electric motors by themselves or combine them together with an internal combustion engine in order to make a hybrid vehicle.
+We will be focusing on 100% electric vehicles.
+They need to be connected into an electric outlet to charge.

-What is the required energy to charge an electric car?
+What is the energy required to charge an electric vehicle?

-An EV’s battery rating represents the power of the batteries.
-This indicates how much energy it is able to store and how long it takes for it to charge fully.
-It is typically measured in kWh or Kilowatts.
-Below are the most common sizes of EV batteries.
+The battery rating for an EV’s EV refers to the battery’s capacity.
+This indicates how much energy it is able to store and how long it will take to fully charge.
+This is usually expressed in kWh, or kilowatts.
+Below are the most popular dimensions that are used for EV batteries.

 • Tesla Model S – 100 Kilowatts